fspruce/helpful-living/README.md

 - Help to locate deployment error caused by missing Procfile.
 - Bypass bootstrap stylings to help with custom styling on navbar.
 - Touch up logo image to give white border around the heart shape.
+- Help make autocomplete feature and other widgets reusable throughout models, instead of applying settings repeatedly.
+- Ensure the access token auto-generates on new booking.

 ## Deployment & Local Development